 The Committee evaluates the application of the guidelines for remuneration of senior executives as resolved by the AGM, as well as current remuneration structures and levels.

-Not later than four weeks prior to the AGM, the Committee prepares and submits a report on the evaluation of the aforementioned items to the Board.
+Not later than four weeks prior to the AGM, the Committee prepares and submits a report on the evaluation of the aforementioned item to the Board.

 The Committee must approve compensation and other employment terms decided by the Chief Executive Officer for other senior officers in comparable positions.
 When applicable, the Committee is responsible for ensuring that the incentive program is evaluated each year.